From my St. Thomas Dog Blog, Jan. 31, 2011, about a dog named Bosco.

 Bosco in October 2010

-I had only seen a picture of him before that – the one above.
-It was taken after he was found one morning tied on the fence at the pound.
+I had only seen a picture of him before that – the one below.
+It was taken in October 2010 after he’d been found in the morning tied on the fence at the pound.
 He had some horrible skin problem, and he looked like a very old dog.

-The dog in front of me had glossy thick hair, and he was definitely young.
+The dog in front of me, a couple months later, had glossy thick hair and he was definitely young.
 The woman, his foster person, said “oh yes, we couldn’t believe the change in him when he started getting better.”
 She said he’s extremely well behaved and appears to have had training.
 Under the scabs and rheumy eyes was a dog the vet estimated to be between 2 and 4 years old.
 How he ended up in the shape he was in, and left abandoned at the pound is still a mystery.

 Her young kids came back to see what we were talking about.
 One draped herself around Bosco, and he thumped his tail.
 According to her mother, the girl had been afraid of dogs before.
 Bosco taught her not to be.
 He was in the vet clinic just for a check up before a prospective adopter met him.
 I don’t know if he’s been adopted or not.
 If you are interested in the nicest Lab I’ve seen in a long time, contact All Breed Canine Rescue.